bcbio/bcbio-nextgen/docs/contents/configuration.rst

 -  ``adapters`` If trimming adapter read through, trim a set of stock adapter sequences.
 Allows specification of multiple items in a list, for example [truseq, polya] will trim both TruSeq adapter sequences and polyA tails.
-Valid items are [truseq, illumina, nextera, polya].
+Valid items are [truseq, illumina, nextera, polya, polyx].
    In the small RNA pipeline, bcbio will try to detect the adapter using DNApi.
    If you set up this parameter, then bcbio will use this value instead.
 -  ``custom_trim`` A list of sequences to trim from the end of reads,